Doka GmbH

 Doka is an international producer and supplier of formwork and scaffolding used in all fields of the construction sector.
 It is a branch of the Umdasch Group AG (JSC) based in Amstetten, Austria.
-Doka has a worldwide workforce of ~8,000, with 160 branches in 58 countries.
-The consolidated revenues of the Umdasch Group AG amounted to 1,934 million euros in 2024.
+Doka has a worldwide workforce of ~8,400, with 150 branches in 54 countries.
+The consolidated revenues of the Umdasch Group AG amounted to 2,086 million euros in 2025.

 History

-Doka, umdasch The Store Makers and umdasch Industrial Solutions make up the Umdasch Group AG with its headquarters located in Amstetten, Austria.
+Doka, undasch The Store Makers and undasch Industrial Solutions make up the Umdasch Group AG with its headquarters located in Amstetten, Austria.
 In 1868 Stefan Hopferwieser founded the company St. & A. Hopferwieser as a carpenter in the town of Kollmitzberg.
 During the first 80 years of the company, the company had diversified into carpentry, sawmill wood and metal manufacturing, producing among others furniture, home appliances, metal hardware and packaging.
 In 1949, the engineer Josef Umdasch, who was married to Mathilde Hopferwieser (granddaughter of Stefan Hopferwieser) became the managing director of the company rebuilding and restructuring it.
 Josef Umdasch had been a board member of the company since 1939.
 In the 1950s prefabricated formwork production and store fitting production arms of the company crystallized into the two modern branches within the corporate group.
 In 1961 the corporate group was renamed to Umdasch KG.
 After Josef Umdasch retired his children Hilde and Alfred Umdasch directed the company.